aaronstpierre/Jigoshop-Grouped-Products-Pro/readme.txt

 == Description ==

-This plugin allows you to extend the abilities of the grouped product in Jigoshop This was previously a premium extension, retired per [this blog post of mine](http://chriscct7.me/on-retiring-jigoshop-extensions/).
+This plugin allows you to extend the abilities of the grouped product in Jigoshop

+This was previously a premium extension, made free per [this blog post of mine](http://chriscct7.me/on-retiring-jigoshop-extensions/).

 == Installation ==